 4. Support for the obsolete SSMTP (or SMTPS) protocol

 Exim supports the obsolete SSMTP protocol (also known as SMTPS) that was used before the STARTTLS command was standardized for SMTP.
 Some legacy clients still use this protocol.
-If the tls_on_connect_ports option is set to a list of port numbers, connections to those ports must use SSMTP.
+If the tls_on_connect_ports option is set to a list of port numbers or service names, connections to those ports must use SSMTP.
 The most common use of this option is expected to be

 tls_on_connect_ports = 465

 because 465 is the usual port number used by the legacy clients.
 There is also a command line option -tls-on-connect, which forces all ports to behave in this way when a daemon is started.